Deedone/highheat/README.md

 Build builds the project (runs the do_compile/install/deploy scripts).
 Deploy copies the built project to the target.

-Each command accepts the domain in the project name as an argument.
+Each command accepts the domain and the project name as arguments.
 Domain is only relevant for [Moulin](https://github.com/xen-troops/moulin) projects with multiple domains.
 For HH to be able to find the correct project, you need to run it from somewhere inside the yocto or moulin root directory.

 Targets for deploy: